sensu/sensu-docs/content/sensu-go/5.12/api/entities.md

 {{< /highlight >}}
 response codes  | <ul><li>**Success**: 201 (Created)</li><li>**Malformed**: 400 (Bad Request)</li><li>**Error**: 500 (Internal Server Error)</li></ul>

+Note that when an event is created via an HTTP POST request, the event will use the namespace in the request URL.

 ### `/entities/:entity` (PUT) {#entitiesentity-put}

 #### API Specification {#entitiesentity-put-specification}